1,928 hours

 At the heart of this important work is the Sea Hub of Environmental Learning in Laamu (SHELL) — our marine science research and education center, dedicated to immersive marine conservation experiences for guests, visitors, and the local community.

 Not only is seagrass incredibly beautiful, it is also an extremely important marine habitat, providing a safe haven for numerous underwater creatures and species.
-In partnership with Blue Marine Foundation, we have protected our 335,024 square meters (47 soccer fields!) of seagrass meadows since 2018.
+In 2025, approximately 385,000 square meters (54 soccer fields) of seagrass surrounds the resort, with 100 percent protected from removal.
+These meadows are estimated to store 6,396 metric tons of carbon, while providing essential habitat for a wide range of marine species.
 We campaign to raise awareness and advocate for other resorts to join our efforts, as many resorts in the Maldives actively remove seagrass.
-As our thriving meadows have grown, we have counted a huge increase (almost double) in encounters with turtles, sharks, and rays.
+As our thriving meadows have grown, we have counted a huge increase (approximately double) in encounters with turtles, sharks, and rays.

 The Manta Trust is a registered charity on a mission to conserve mobulid rays and their habitats through research, education, and collaboration.
 Since 2014, the Manta Trust has worked in partnership with us to study the local manta ray population.
 In addition, they educate guests and the local community about the importance and vulnerability of manta rays.